mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 #### LINK?
 Issues of cultural inclusion via design

+**Concluding remarks on identity formation**

+Given the possibilities for participants, in particular children to develop specialism which allow them to share their expertise with adults, can be interpreted as demonstrations of concrete instances of diversity and  equity within the overall relational agency present in the learning environment.
+AND as evolving norms of the activity system idioculture.

+**on inclusion**
 There are aspects of inclusion here inherrent in the design.

 What is the relation ship with this approach and  culturally responsive computing?

 In terms of overall approach, in line wiht Gutiérrez's framing of utopian methods, the concept of equity and diversity here is present not as an aspiration, but as a concrete process and mechanism via the explicity design for repertoire blending described above.

 As such there are parallels with the UDL's approach to designing for inclusion.
 Inclusion is not active in the design, it is baked into the affordances and possibility for diverse forms of expression and x and y.